Pet-Friendly Houseplants: Why They Matter to Me and to My Pets

 If you love plants and animals as much as I do, Pet Days of Winter is the perfect time to visit.

-On February 7, we’re welcoming local nonprofit animal rescues, adoption organizations, and pet focused vendors to the greenhouses.
+On Saturday, February 7, we’re welcoming local nonprofit animal rescues, adoption organizations, and pet focused vendors to the Middletown greenhouses.
 Many of our nonprofit partners will be onsite with pets available for adoption, along with education and resources focused on responsible pet ownership.